 ARSD 24:05:24.01:09.
 Developmental delay defined.
-A student three, four, or five years old may be identified as a student with a disability if the student has one of the major disabilities listed in § 24:05:24.01:01 or if the student experiences a severe delay in development and needs special education and related services.
+A student who is at least three years of age but less than nine years of age may be identified as a student with a disability if the student has one of the major disabilities listed in § 24:05:24.01:01, or if the student has a severe delay in development, as specified in this section, and needs special education and related services.

-A student with a severe delay in development functions at a developmental level two or more standard deviations below the mean in any one area of development specified in this section or 1.5 standard deviations below the mean in two or more areas of development.
+A student with a severe delay in development functions at a developmental level two or more standard deviations below the mean in any one area of development listed in subdivisions 1 through 5, inclusive, or 1.5 standard deviations below the mean in two or more areas of development listed in subdivisions 1 through 5, inclusive.